Shubhamrahangdale/hello-world-Nest-Js/README.md

 1. Create a GitHub Actions Workflow:
    - Inside your GitHub repository, create a `.github/workflows` directory if it doesn't exist.
-   - Create a YAML file (e.g., `ci-cd.yml`) for your GitHub Actions workflow.
+   - Create a YAML file (e.g., `main.yml`) for your GitHub Actions workflow.

 2. Define Workflow Triggers:
-   - Specify when the workflow should run, for example, on pushes to the `main` branch: yaml
+   - Specify when the workflow should run, for example, on pushes to the `master` branch:
 name: CI/CD for NestJS

 on:
   push:
     branches:
-           - main
+      - master  # Trigger on pushes to master branch

 3. Set Up Workflow Jobs:
    - Define jobs to be executed in your workflow: